developerchunk/JetCo-Docs/docs/index.md

-# **Overview**
+# Overview 🎉 Key Features

+- 🖌 **Modern UI Components:** Bring your app to life with sleek charts, ticket cards, steppers, and more!
+- ⚡️ **Seamless Jetpack Compose Integration:** Say goodbye to compatibility nightmares, JetCo works flawlessly with Jetpack Compose.
+- 🛠 **Customization Galore:** Tweak and fine-tune every element to fit your design like a glove.
-Welcome to the **JetCo** library documentation!
+- 🚀 **Performance Optimized:** Fast and lightweight, JetCo handles big data with ease (so your app doesn't cry under pressure 🥲).lcome to the **JetCo** library documentation!
 JetCo is your ultimate **Open-Source** partner for crafting visually stunning, interactive, and efficient UI components in Android apps. 💡 Designed specifically for Jetpack Compose enthusiasts, JetCo is here to make your life easier, your apps prettier, and your users happier. 😊

 <a href="https://github.com/DeveloperChunk/JetCo" target="_blank" rel="noopener noreferrer">![GitHub release (latest by date)](https://img.shields.io/github/v/release/developerchunk/jetco?label=GitHub)</a> <a href="https://search.maven.org/artifact/com.developerstring.jetco/ui/" target="_blank" rel="noopener noreferrer">![Maven Central](https://img.shields.io/maven-central/v/com.developerstring.jetco/ui.svg?label=Maven%20Central)</a>